slavkoss/fwphp/readme.md

 [https://github.com/abiodunjames/Awesome-Clean-Code-Resources](https://github.com/abiodunjames/Awesome-Clean-Code-Resources)

-1. Use TDD/li>
-2. Always think if your code is **easy to understand**
+1. Always think if your code is **easy to understand**
-3. Write small functions and classes
+2. Write small functions and classes
-4. Respect SRP - Small functions advantages (function **5-10 lines, class 10-50-100** lines):
+3. Respect SRP - Small functions advantages (function **5-10 lines, class 10-50-100** lines):
     1. Easy to understand, maintain, debug, reuse, test, keep bug free
     2. Avoid code repetition (code redundance), but also use SRP to avoid **too coupled code**, hard to manage the project (complicated, nonunderstandable if-commands).
         **SRP** = Single Responsibility Principle is **same as Small functions concept**.
 Function and class should only do one thing (should have only one reason to change)